vedi/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_Events.html.md

 void Example::onLoginStarted(EventCustom *event) {
   // DICT_ELEMENT_PROVIDER - the social provider
-  // DICT_ELEMENT_AUTO_LOGIN - Comes "true" if user login automatically
+  // DICT_ELEMENT_AUTO_LOGIN - will be "true" if the user was logged in using the AutoLogin functionality
   // DICT_ELEMENT_PAYLOAD  - an identification string that you can give when you initiate
   //      the login operation and want to receive back upon starting